huggingface/transformers/examples/rag/README.md

 # Intro
-Aimed at tackling the knowledge-inensive NLP tasks (think tasks a human wouldn't be expected to solve without access to external knowledge sources), RAG models are seq2seq models with access to a retrieval mechanism providing relevant context documents at training and evaluation time.
+Aimed at tackling the knowledge-intensive NLP tasks (think tasks a human wouldn't be expected to solve without access to external knowledge sources), RAG models are seq2seq models with access to a retrieval mechanism providing relevant context documents at training and evaluation time.

 A RAG model encapsulates two core components: a question encoder and a generator.
 During a forward pass, we encode the input with the question encoder and pass it